noelcv/mindfulness/README.md

 # Mindfulness

-Mindfulness promotes safe spaces for gathering Wellness professionals and people.
+Mindfulness promotes safe spaces for gathering Wellness professionals and their clients.

 Using WebRTC technology, users can communicate directly with their favorite therapist in Real-Time, peer-to-peer (p2p), without having the content of their communications intercepted and stored in a server.